araobp/ultrasonic-communication/README.md

 ## Experiments

-I have made several experiments over the past month to study how data can be transmitted over ultra-sonic wave.
+I have made several experiments over the past month to study how data can be transmitted over ultra-sonic wave: FSK, hopping and chirp.
+The conclusion is to try Chirp modulation to fight with noise.
+I will make another experiment in the near future to test OFDM and CDMA as well.

 ==> [EXPERIMENTS](EXPERIMENTS.md)